fascalsj/startingspring/README.md

 Open Terminal then direct to project and type **"mvn clean install"** after done then type **"mvn spring-boot:run"**

-Note : Running at port 8089
+Note : Running at port 8089, Template Engine Thememyleaf